lucasbazvd/Portifolio-Projects/Amazon Web Scraping/README.md

 <h4>Motivation:</h4> Simplify product searching, develop my programming and webscrapping skills and practice Exploratory Data Analysis.

 <h4>Description:</h4>This program collect data from <b>Amazon.com</b> by a search term defined by the user.
-Then it transform the collected data in a dataframe and do a EDA.
+Then it transforms the collected data in a dataframe and do a EDA.

 <h4>Objectives:</h4>